Credit card: Usage

 Many banks now also offer the option of electronic statements, either in lieu of or in addition to physical statements, which can be viewed at any time by the cardholder via the issuer's online banking website.
 Notification of the availability of a new statement is generally sent to the cardholder's email address.
 If the card issuer has chosen to allow it, the cardholder may have other options for payment besides a physical check, such as an electronic transfer of funds from a checking account.
-Depending on the issuer, the cardholder may also be able to make multiple payments during a single statement period, possibly enabling him or her to utilize the credit limit on the card several times.
+Depending on the issuer, the cardholder may also be able to make multiple payments during a single statement period, possibly enabling them to utilize the credit limit on the card several times.

+Limit

+A credit limit is the maximum amount of revolving credit that a lender makes available on a credit card or line of credit.
+Credit card issuers typically assess several factors when determining credit limits, with the primary considerations being the applicant's credit score, income level, and current debt obligations.
+The credit limit directly impacts the cardholder's purchasing power and credit utilization ratio.

+Most major card issuers employ tiered limit structures based on creditworthiness — applicants with FICO scores above 740 may qualify for limits exceeding $10,000, while those with scores below 670 often receive initial limits between $300-$1,000.
+Issuers generally review accounts periodically and may grant automatic credit line increases to cardholders who demonstrate responsible usage through consistent payments and maintaining utilization below 30%.
+Federal Reserve data from 2022 illustrates the correlation between credit scores and limits: prime borrowers (FICO 680-739) had median limits of $7,100, compared to $1,500 for subprime borrowers (FICO below 620).

+The aggregate credit line capacity across U.S. consumer credit cards surpassed $5 trillion in 2022, with prime and super-prime borrowers accounting for approximately 80% of available credit.